mvaldes27/Pandas_challenge/README.md

 - The majority of consumers are between 20-24 years old (44.79%), followed by the 15-19 year old range (18.58%).
 Average total purchases per person rise from $4.32 per person in the 20-24 year old range, to $4.76 per person in the 35-39 year old range.
 This suggests the possibility of older consumers having more puchasing capacity.

 - The two most popular items (“Final Critic” and “Oathbreaker, Last Hope of the Breaking Storm”) were also the most profitable.
-Items such as “Nirvana”, “Fiery Glass Crusader” and Singed Scalpel” were purchased a similar number of times as more popular items of lesser value, suggesting that a small increase in item price did not deter users from purchasing items.
+Items such as “Nirvana”, “Fiery Glass Crusader” and "Singed Scalpel” were purchased a similar number of times as more popular items of lesser value, suggesting that a small increase in item price did not deter users from purchasing items.